rennvalo/houseHunter/README.md

 # 🏠 HouseHunter

-**A FastAPI-based web application that helps you make smart house decisions using a point-based scoring system.**
+**A FastAPI-based web application that helps you make smart house decisions using a comprehensive point-based scoring system.**

-HouseHunter lets you track potential houses, rate them based on key features (garage, bedrooms, bathrooms, backyard, etc.), and compare scores to make data-driven decisions.
+HouseHunter lets you track potential houses, rate them based on dozens of key features (garage, bedrooms, bathrooms, lot size, appliances, location, and more), and compare scores to make data-driven decisions.
+Your data persists in browser local storage, so your houses are saved even when you close the browser!

 ---

 ## ✨ Features

-- **Add Houses**: Input address, features, and notes
+- **Add & Edit Houses**: Input address, features, and notes - edit them anytime
-- **Automatic Scoring**: Each house gets a score based on a point system
+- **Automatic Scoring**: Each house gets a score based on a comprehensive point system
-- **Compare Houses**: View all houses sorted by score
+- **Compare Houses**: View all houses sorted by score (highest first)
-- **Session-Based**: All data is stored in-memory (resets on restart)
+- **Persistent Storage**: Data saved in browser localStorage AND in-memory
+- **Edit Mode**: Modify existing houses without losing data
 - **Modern UI**: Clean Tailwind CSS interface with house-themed background
 - **Docker Ready**: Run everything with a single command
+- **Mobile Responsive**: Works great on phones and tablets

 ---